UAE Visas & Residency Guide 2026

 Types of UAE Visas and Residency Permits

-Below is an overview of the major residency options.
+Below is an overview of the major residency options, or you can jump straight into the detailed guide for each UAE Visa below:

 Employment Visa (Work Visa)